 What are the benefits of using a personal loan?

 While a car loan may be better suited in certain situations, personal loans offer a range of benefits to those looking to finance a vehicle:

 - Buy a used car.
 While some car loan lenders only allow you to purchase a used vehicle under a certain age, you can finance any car you want with a personal loan.
 This includes classic vehicles and used cars over the age limit.

-- Range of lenders.
+- Wider range of lenders.
 You may find a larger range of lenders and loan options if you look for an unsecured personal loan from an online lender rather than a car loan.